Rescue Success Stories

 Romeo

 Romeo, a loving and attention seeking young unfixed male stray cat, showed up at a home south of Vernonia.
 His finders were not able to keep Romeo, and he was not in a safe place.
-Vernonia Cat Rescue stepped in to foster Romeo until he could be fixed, then sent to Oregon Humane Society to be adopted.
+Vernonia Cat Rescue stepped in to foster Romeo until he could be fixed, vaccinated, and a loving permanent home found.

 Bailey & Daisy